Niagara Foundation

 The Niagara Foundation is a nonprofit organization, founded in 2004, dedicated to the mission of fostering civic conversations and sustained relationships between people of different cultures and faiths, and part of the Alliance for Shared Values.

 Niagara has branches across the Midwest including Illinois, Indiana, Michigan, Nebraska, Ohio, Minnesota, Missouri, Wisconsin, and Iowa, but is headquartered in Chicago.
 On October 3, 2013, the Niagara Foundation branch in Des Moines, Iowa held a Turkish American business development forum.

 The Niagara Foundation is associated with the Gülen movement and its honorary president is Fethullah Gulen.
 Which lead to Turkey freezing Niagara Foundation's assets in December 2021.

 Key people

 The former President of the Niagara Foundation, Şerif Soydan, and its Vice President Hilmi Çınar were present for the signing of the "sister airport" agreement between Chicago's airports and the Istanbul Atatürk Airport in Turkey. Çınar was also a member of the 2012 Chicago NATO Host Committee and he also spoke at an Elgin Chamber of Commerce (Elgin, Illinois) development meeting about trade with Turkey.
-Soydan is on the board of advisors to the Catholic Theological Union in Chicago and Robert Morris University in Moon Township, Allegheny County, Pennsylvania.
+Soydan is on the board of advisors to the Catholic Theological Union in Chicago and Robert Morris University in Moon Township, Pennsylvania.
 These academic relationships are also fostered by Niagara's internship program, which has hosted international students from universities around Chicago.